Download the LoC SDI-IO form. November 2021.

 Filter documents Clear search

+Please log into the website to access this document.
 This quick guide advises on effective starting or switching between contraceptive methods to reduce the risk of unplanned pregnancy.
 It summarises information from existing FSRH guidance documents.
 This guide should be used in conjunction with clinical judgment in individual situations.
-Updated in July 2016
+Amended in March 2021.

 This summary has been written as a quick reference guide to help busy clinicians to give clear, safe advice on Progestogen-only Implant).
 Please refer to the full 2018 FSRH Progestogen-only Implant Clinical Guideline for further information and evidence for this advice.
 This document is written for FSRH members and requires you to log in to access it.

 This guidance provides evidence-based recommendations and good practice points for health professionals on the use of progestogen-only implants currently available in the UK.
 It is intended for any health care professional or health service providing contraception or conception advice in the UK.